 The local government area (LGA) of Mornington Peninsula Shire juts out between Port Phillip Bay and Western Port Bay to the south of Melbourne.
 The environment ranges from the commuter towns of Mornington and Mount Eliza, to country locations such as Red Hill and the vacation spots of Dromana and Tootgarook.
-This is a desirable location filled with high-value homes.
+Mornington Peninsula Property Market outlook is generally a good one because the area is a desirable location filled with high-value homes.

 The property market in Melbourne hasn’t been doing very well recently and the gravitational pull of the state’s capital has dragged nearby property markets down, too.
 Only LGAs away from Melbourne, such as Greater Geelong City, Surf Coast Shire, Bass Coast Shire, and South Gippsland Shire have managed to experience property price rises.